codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

         query.setSkip(params.requestedStartPosition);

         try {
+            // loadInitial() should run queries synchronously so the initial list will not be empty
+            // subsequent fetches can be async
-            // run queries synchronously since function is called on a background thread int count = query.count();
+            int count = query.count();
             List<Post> posts = query.find();